Kedon Slovis: Indianapolis Colts

 On April 28, 2024, Slovis signed with the Indianapolis Colts as an undrafted free agent after he was not selected in the 2024 NFL draft.
-He was also selected by the DC Defenders in the second round of the 2024 UFL draft on July 17.
 He was waived on August 25 as part of final roster cuts before the start of the 2024 season.

 Houston Texans

 On August 29, 2024, Slovis signed with the practice squad of the Houston Texans.
 He signed a reserve/future contract with Houston on January 21, 2025.
 On August 26, Slovis was waived by the Texans as part of final roster cuts.